tristanlukens/dotfiles/README.md

 - fix init.vim to install vim plug if it isn't installed
     - also run :PlugInstall if there are any plugins which need to be installed
 - add alacritty.yml
+- add ~/.config/coc to the directory
+    - automatically add extensions and automatically configure it

 :octocat: